Statistical/Hypothesis testing is a common method of drawing inferences about a population based on statistical evidence from a sample.

 All hypothesis tests share the same basic terminology and structure:

 - Null Hypothesis is an assertion about a population that you would like to test.
-Null hypothesis may be formalized by asserting that a population parameter, or a combination of population parameters, has a certain value.
+The null hypothesis may be formalized by asserting that a population parameter, or a combination of population parameters, has a certain value.
 For instance, to test the mean of a given population equals to $\mu_o$, we form the hypothesis as follow: $$H_o: \mu = \mu_o$$

 - Alternative Hypothesis is a contrasting assertion about the population that can be tested against the null hypothesis.
 For our example above, we construct the following alternatives: